mattdano/fakenews/readme.md

 ## Todo:
 In order of usefulness:

  - Some function to score a new article: between [0-1] , where 1 is 100% confidence of being ML generated fake news.
+DONE

  - Allow aribtary news text to be scored.
+DONE

  - Generate some more fake news examples specifc to finance.
+TODO

- - Make web front end to display results and examples
+ - Make web front end to display results and examples TODO

- - Make the front end fun as a game or some useful client interactions
+ - Make the front end fun as a game or some useful client interactions TODO